 6. Take regular breaks

 Switch off your emails on your phone on the weekends.
 Even take a break from your phone.
 Make time for a holiday or two each year.
 If you think you’re developing the signs of burnout, negotiate some special leave to get on top of it.
 It costs a lot more money to replace and train new staff, so most employers want to look after you, not lose you.

 “Self-care is not selfish.
 You cannot serve from an empty vessel.” – Eleanor Brownn

 Making the most of a break

 Whether you have a few days to revive, or a few weeks, the principles stay the same.
 This means you have to give yourself permission to set aside time for four stages if you want to be at your best when you go back to work.

-The four stages you need to include in a self-care plan are:
+The four stages you need to include in any break from work are:

 Be lazy.
-Give yourself permission to sleep in, go to bed early and have a nap during the day.
-Do them all!
+Give yourself permission to sleep in, go to bed early or have a nap during the day.
+Do them all if you like!

-Our bodies need to stop now and then and do nothing, so ignore any guilt that might be telling you to do different.
-If you have kids or other responsibilities, do it in short batches when you have help.
+Our bodies need to stop now and then and do nothing, so ignore any guilt that might be telling you to be busy.
+If you have kids or other responsibilities, rest in short batches when you have help.